kaltura/nginx-vod-module/README.md

 The reason for having this parameter here is in order to support If-Modified-Since / If-Unmodified-Since.
 Since nginx's builtin ngx_http_not_modified_filter_module runs before any other header filter module, it will not see any headers set by add_headers / more_set_headers.
-This makes nginx always reply as if the content changed (412 for If-Unmodified-Since / 200 for If-Modified-Since) For changing live content (e.g. live DASH MPD), Last-Modified is set to the current server time.
+This makes nginx always reply as if the content changed (412 for If-Unmodified-Since / 200 for If-Modified-Since) For live requests that are not segments (e.g. live DASH MPD), Last-Modified is set to the current server time.

 #### vod_last_modified_types
 * **syntax**: `vod_last_modified_types mime-type1 mime-type2 ...`